ionic-team/stencil-site/CONTRIBUTING.md

 2. Clone your fork.
 3. Make a branch for your change.
 4. Run `npm install` (make sure you have [node](https://nodejs.org/en/) and [npm](http://blog.npmjs.org/post/85484771375/how-to-install-npm) installed first).
+5. Run `npm start` to serve the doc site

+Note: When running `npm start`, anchor links may not work.
+If your pull request includes anchor links, you can test them by:
-5. Run `npm run build` to build the documentation files.
+1. Run `npm run build` to build the documentation files.
-6. Run `npm run serve` to serve the built site.
+2. Run `npm run serve` to serve the built site.

 #### Directory Structure